nathancarter/weblurch/doc/plan.md

    action type is valid.
 In particular, no testing is done to ensure that the node must be valid, nor that for each individual action type, the parameters must be given correctly.

+Documentation in most unit test spec files promises that [the basic spec file](basic-spec.litcoffee.html) will provide complete documentation on how to read and understand a test spec file.
+But it does not.

+ * Add documentation to that file so that someone who does not know how to read a test spec file could learn it from that file.